-Hirshhorn Museum and Sculpture Garden—12,117 artworks, objects and artifacts
+Hirshhorn Museum and Sculpture Garden—12,364 objects

-National Museum of African Art—10,618 artworks, objects and artifacts
+National Museum of African Art—10,369 objects and 1,169 cubic feet archival materials

-Smithsonian American Art Museum and Renwick Gallery—42,626 artworks, objects and artifacts
+Smithsonian American Art Museum and Renwick Gallery—43,417 objects and 19,970 cubic feet archival materials

 History and Culture Collections

-Castle Collection—3,387 objects
+Castle Collection—3,475 objects

 The collection focuses on 19th-century decorative arts, furniture and furnishings, and objects that support the interpretation of the Smithsonian (Castle) and Arts and Industries buildings.

-Home and Community Life—Collections document home furnishings, the production and consumption of food and beverages, clothing, religion, community organizations, patterns of migration and immigration and education.
-Family structure, life cycles, childhood and the development of leisure time are examined, along with the roles of technology, invention and play in home and community life.
+- Home and Community Life—Collections document home furnishings, the production and consumption of food and beverages, clothing, religion, community organizations, patterns of migration and immigration and education.
+Family structure, gender identity, life cycles, childhood and the development of leisure time are examined, along with the roles of technology, invention and play in home and community life.

-National Museum of the American Indian—813,968 artifacts
+National Museum of the American Indian—848,357 objects

+Collection represents the Native peoples of the Western Hemisphere from the Arctic Circle to the tip of Tierra del Fuego and spans more than 12,000 years of Native heritage.
+Ranging from ancient Paleo-Indian points to contemporary fine arts, the collections include works of aesthetic, religious, and historical significance as well as articles produced for everyday use.
+Current holdings include all major culture areas of the Western Hemisphere, representing virtually all tribes in the United States, most of those of Canada, and a significant number of cultures from Middle and South America and the Caribbean.
 Collection includes fine carvings in wood, horn and stone from the Northwest Coast of North America; dance masks from the American Southwest; textiles from Peru, Mexico and the Navajo area of the United States; basketry from the American Southwest and Southeast and from Peru; pre-Columbian gold work from Mexico and Peru; jade objects made by the Olmec and the Maya; Inuit carved masks; Aztec mosaics; feather work from the Amazon; and painted hides and garments from the North American Plains.

-National Postal Museum—6 million artifacts
+National Postal Museum—more than 6 million objects

 Natural Science Collections

-Anthropology—Artifacts and specimens representing cultures from around the world; contains one of the largest collections of North American Indian artifacts, including baskets, pottery, textiles and utilitarian objects
+- Anthropology—Artifacts and specimens representing cultures from around the world; contains one of the largest collections of North American Indian artifacts, including baskets, pottery, textiles and utilitarian objects

-Botany—Algae, flowering plants, pressed specimens and microscopic plants
+- Botany—Algae, flowering plants, pressed specimens and microscopic plants

-Entomology—Butterflies and moths, mosquitoes, beetles; collection includes all 30 of the known orders of insects
+- Entomology—Butterflies and moths, mosquitoes, beetles; collection includes all 30 of the known orders of insects

-Invertebrate Zoology—Marine animals, including sponges, crayfish, mollusks, worms and shrimp
+- Invertebrate Zoology—Marine animals, including sponges, crayfish, mollusks, worms and shrimp

-Mineral Sciences—Gems, minerals, rocks and meteorites
+- Mineral Sciences—Gems, minerals, rocks and meteorites

-Paleobiology—Fossil flora and fauna, sharks’ teeth and microscopic organisms on slides
+- Paleobiology—Fossil flora and fauna, sharks’ teeth and microscopic organisms on slides

-Vertebrate Zoology—Mammals, birds, reptiles, fish, amphibians; collection includes birds’ eggs and nests, fur pelts and elephant skulls
+- Vertebrate Zoology—Mammals, birds, reptiles, fish, amphibians; collection includes birds’ eggs and nests, fur pelts and elephant skulls

-National Zoological Park—more than 1,600 animals
+National Zoological Park—3,134 animals

-For an up-to-date list of Smithsonian collections visit http://collections.si.edu/.
+For an up-to-date list of Smithsonian collections visit http://collections.si.edu/search/.